CWolfs/ConverseTek/docs/faq.md

 ### "I've copied some dialog from another mod but the tool won't open it.
 Why?"

 They are probably using `ExtendedConversations` mod which adds many more dialog tags, conditions, actions and features.
 If a conversation is using one of those features then you will need to use the mod and install the ConverseTek definitions that come with it.

+### I've created a lot of response nodes under a prompt node in a conversation and now my conversation doesn't work in BT.
+Why?

+There is a hard limit of 10 responses per prompt node that exists in the game itself.
+If you have 11 or more responses to a single node, your conversation will break.

+### I can't get any conditionals to take effect / conditions don't work!
+Why?!

+Due to the nature of the BT dialogue system, all prompt nodes (blue nodes) that have a conditional on them require an empty response node (yellow) to follow it.
+Empty response nodes just get followed by the conversation system so you won't see the empty response in the actual conversation - think of it as the conversation logic process.